The Story of Illume

 After college she served a mission for her church, taught dance and theatre at Wasatch High School, danced and choreographed for Indiana Jazz Dance Company.
 Cherie has taught in studios in Indiana, Texas and Utah.
 She is married to Mark and has four children.

-Rebecca Martin - Teacher
+Rebecca Martin - Dance

 Rebecca has eight years experience teaching for the BYU Children's Creative Dance, Jazz N’ Place Studio, and as a guest instructor and choreographer for several high schools in Utah, and at LaGuardia High School in New York City.
-Rebecca and her husband, Jared, are currently raising three beautiful kiddos.
+Though she enjoys teaching all ages, little movers are where she feels most at home!
+She loves to dance, and aims to instill a love of self, movement and creativity in each of her students.

 Elisa Anderson - Gymnastics/Tumbling Manager

-Angela Dugdale - Teacher
+Angela Dugdale - Dance

 Angela (Ramjoue) Dugdale is a lifelong student and teacher of the dance arts.
 At a very young age, and being inspired by frequent impromptu dance sessions with her down-syndrome older brother at home, Angie joined Children’s Dance Theater (CDT, University of Utah).
 She was selected as the lead soloist in CDT’s production of “Anna and the Echo-Catcher” in 1990 and “The Joy Keeper” in 1998.
 This association led to her interfacing with and learning from Utah dance legends Joan Woodbury, Shirley Ririe, and Marianne Lee.